 How can I encourage open communication and handle conflicts effectively during meetings?

 Encourage everyone to speak up and set rules for talking.
-Handle disagreements in a professional way.
-This keeps meetings positive and includes everyone’s ideas.
+Handle disagreements in a professional way to maintain a relaxed atmosphere.
+Create a safe place for lively discussion while being respectful of different perspectives.

 What steps should be taken for effective follow-up after a weekly team meeting?